 - You suffered damages

 However, the big exception to Florida personal injury laws is automobile accidents.
 Florida is considered a no-fault state, which means each person’s own car insurance will pay for injuries and damages resulting from an accident, no matter who was at fault.
-Each driver is required to carry a personal injury protection (PIP) policy, covering a minimum of $10,000 per person per crash.
+Each driver is required to carry a personal injury protection (PIP) policy, covering a minimum of $10,000 per person per accident.

 Florida law does allow you to file a personal injury lawsuit after a car accident if the injuries are serious.
 Florida law defines serious personal injuries as those resulting in: